pism/pism/doc/sphinx/climate_forcing/atmosphere.rst

 The air temperature parameterization is controlled by configuration parameters with the ``snow_temp_fausto`` prefix.

-See also the ``-atmosphere ...,paleo_precip`` modifier, section :ref:`sec-atmosphere-paleo-precip`, for an implementation of the SeaRISE-Greenland formula for paleo-precipitation correction from present; a 7.3\% change of precipitation rate for every one degree Celsius of temperature change :cite:`Huybrechts02`.
+See also the ``-atmosphere ...,precip_scaling`` modifier, section :ref:`sec-atmosphere-precip-scaling`, for an implementation of the SeaRISE-Greenland formula for precipitation adjustment using air temperature offsets relative to present; a 7.3\% change of precipitation rate for every one degree Celsius of temperature change :cite:`Huybrechts02`.

 .. _sec-atmosphere-pik: